cap-js/attachments/README.md

 ## Monitoring & Logging

-To configure logging for the attachments plugin, add the following line to the `package.json` of the consuming application:
+To configure logging for the attachments plugin, add the following configuration to the `package.json` of the consuming application:
 ```
 {
   "cds": {